If you’re being offered the RAW files, you might want to read this!

 What I’m not fine with is knowing that what might appear to be a throw away decision could actually be a huge mistake for most people and end up costing the couple more.

 Please let me know what you think in the comments below, and please share on social media if you think it might help someone.
-I’m fast becoming known as the Dorset Wedding Photographer to come to, and I photograph weddings all over the UK.
-I’m Based in Surrey and work all through the south photographing Weddings in Hampshire, Weddings in Dorset, and Weddings in Devon.
+I’m known as the Surrey Wedding Photographer to come to, and I photograph weddings all over the UK.
+I’m Based in Surrey and work all through the south photographing Weddings in Hampshire, Weddings in Dorset, and Weddings in Somerset.

 If you’d like to start talking about making sure your photography is all that it can be please get in touch with me here.